-Today's aeronautical engineers not only develop airplanes and rockets, they design high-speed trains and submarines, hydrofoils and wind turbines.
-Rensselaer graduates have helped to develop the engines that propel jumbo jets, the lunar lander for the Apollo spacecraft and the Rover for the Mars Exploration Mission.
+Today's aerospace engineers not only develop airplanes and rockets, they design high-speed trains, submarines, hydrofoils, wind turbines, and cars.
+Rensselaer graduates have helped to develop the engines that propel jumbo jets, the lunar lander for the Apollo spacecraft, and the Rover for the Mars Exploration Mission.

-At Rensselaer, you will begin with core engineering, basic science, computing, and the fundamentals of flight.
+At Rensselaer you will begin with core engineering, basic science, computing, and the fundamentals of flight.
 These will prepare you for further studies of fixed-wing and rotary-wing aircraft, lightweight structures, propulsion, and space vehicle design.
 Our programs place emphasis on research, design, development, and operation of flight vehicles for aeronautical and space applications.
-In their senior year, undergraduates may focus on fixed-wing aircraft, rotary-wing aircraft, or spacecraft design, though none of these choices precludes employment or graduate work in any other focus area.
+In the senior year undergraduates may focus on fixed-wing aircraft, rotary-wing aircraft, or spacecraft design, though none of these choices precludes employment or graduate work in any other focus area.
 Our graduates choose careers in industry or government laboratories, doing research in anything from high-speed aerodynamics or high-temperature strength of jet engine blades, to the sale of aircraft and aircraft components.
 (And head coach of an NFL football team.)